kongying-tavern/docs/src/en/join.md

 # Join Us

-This project and its iterations will always be free, we sincerely invite you to join our effort in its completion and polish.
+This project and its iterations will always be free, we sincerely invite you to join our effort in its completion and polishing.
-If you have any proposals for a new idea or mechanic, join us to make it real.
+If you have proposals for a new idea or mechanic, join us to make it real.

 :::raw

-> ## 🌎 I18N
+> ## 🌎 I18N (Localization)
 >
 > [Contact us](https://discord.gg/aFe57AKZUF)